 Although oolong tea is first mentioned in poems written in the Ming Dynasty (1368-1644), the tea is significantly older.
 It was originally known as Beiyun tea, and originated in the Tang Dynasty (618-907).
 Often used as a tribute tea, it was a drink offered as a sign of great honor.

 Oolong tea is a true tea along with white tea, green tea, black tea, and pu-erh tea, meaning it's one of the types of tea made from the leaves of the Camellia sinensis plant.
 Though oolong tea is sometimes labeled a green tea, it's more accurately half green, half black.
 Oolong tea is partially oxidized, whereas black tea leaves are fully oxidized, and green, unfermented.
 The tea is packed with healthy nutrients including flavonoids, theaflavins, polyphenols, tannins, and catechins including EGCG.

-Although Chinese teas are famously touted for their medical and curative properties, it's only recently that Western doctors have taken note and begun studying oolong tea.
+Although Chinese teas are famously touted for their medical and curative properties, it's only recently that Western doctors have taken note and begun studying oolong tea benefits.